ankitrox/ankitrox/README.md

 </a>
 <br />

-### I'm 31 years old self-taught full-stack developer from India.
+### I'm a self-taught full-stack developer from India.
 Specialized in WordPress development.

 I am passionate about web development and hold 8+ years of experience in web development which mainly includes PHP, MySQL, JavsCript and WordPress development.